ltsp/ltsp/docs/ltsp.conf.5.md

 : These parameters can be defined under [mac:address] sections in ltsp.conf, and they are used by `ltsp ipxe` to generate the iPXE menu.
 They control the default menu item, the additional kernel parameters and the menu timeout for each client.
-MENU_TIMEOUT can also be defined globally under [server].
+They can also be defined globally under [server].

 **DNS_SERVER=**_"8.8.8.8 208.67.222.222"_